 The sail is only 6% smaller than the original jib but deeper cut, and results to date suggest that there is no disadvantage or advantage to the self-tacker due to the sail – but it does make boat-handling easier.
 The original prototypes required a clot to be cut into the deck but feedback from customers and dealers suggested that a version which required no holes in the deck would be more acceptable and high strength flexible adhesives are used to hold it in place so the boat can revert to standard if required.

 Also there are separate versions for China-built boats (Sail #1-999) and those built in Singapore (Sail #1000+) due to changes in the deck profile made when a new mould was created.

 The installation guide is here – note that the tracks have have a centre support as well as the two side pieces – in practice we have found the centre support is not required as the track isn’t under load while the jib is centred.
 Also there may be some differences in production of the track, mouldings and deck – despite the extensive use of jigs in production, which may mean there are slight issues with fitting it to the deck before the adhesive has been applied.
-Just weighing it down while the adhesive cures should resolve the issue.
+Just weighing or clamping it down while the adhesive cures should resolve the issue.

 What is the retail price?

 RRP USD 1164 + shipping (not including local taxes).